 St. Cecilia and the Marlborough Baroque Orchestra.

-Máire has a keen interest in contemporary music and is a member of Dublin based Kirkos Ensemble.
+Máire has a keen interest in contemporary music.
 She has collaborated with the London Sinfonietta and Crash Ensemble and she recently performed with Crash Ensemble as part of their CrashLands series as well as at the GAIDA contemporary festival in Lithuania.
-Máire completed her M.Mus one year intensive degree, on scholarship, at the Royal Academy of Music, London where she studied with Christopher Elton.
+Máire completed her M.Mus degree with Distinction and on scholarship, at the Royal Academy of Music, London where she studied with Christopher Elton.
 She was awarded her LRAM degree in 2016 and she is the 2016 winner of the Royal Academy of Music’s Franz Reizenstein Award, awarded for outstanding achievement.
 Máire began her studies at the age of four at the Royal Irish Academy of Music with Gillian Smith later studying with John O’Conor and Ray Keary.